QuestCraftPlusPlus/QuestCraft/README.md

 Next, open your headset's QuestCraft launcher (through Unknown Sources).
 Be sure to grant all requested permissions.
 Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (approx. 10 minutes).
 (You must do this for each specific version to play that version!)

+And boom!
+You have successfully installed QuestCraft on your VR headset!
+To play, press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.

 **NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
 This is because Meta can't fix memory leaks for some reason.
 Don't fret; launch the app, press play, and the download will continue from where it left off before the crash.
 If it continues, please keep trying.
 If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/questcraft)**

-And boom!
-You have successfully installed QuestCraft on your VR headset!
-To play, press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.

-### DO NOT ENABLE SEATED MODE!
+### Please do not enable seated mode in the in-game VR settings!

 ## Included Mods